 Monaco has solved the problem of not having an airport by signing an agreement with the neighbouring city of Nice, 30 minutes away by car and slightly more than five by helicopter.
 Yes, an aerial connection between Nice and the Principality of Monaco, although it doesn’t exactly come cheap.
 So most flights finish off with a car or bus trip to reach this small country.

-Vatican City State, the smallest country in the world
+Which is the closest airport to Vatican City State, the smallest country in the world?

 If Monaco is small, then the Vatican is even more so.
 It’s the world’s smallest country, with an area of just 0.44 km2 and a population of only 800.
 Excluding St Peter’s Square, where a light aircraft could land if it was very careful (and if it had the necessary permits, something which would be impossible), there isn’t much open space.